Salve Faculty Spotlight: Professor Alfred Kwolek

 Little did I know when I selected Earth Science with Professor Kwolek to fulfill my science credit that I would be choosing one of my favorite classes so far.
 My first impression of Professor Kwolek was that he was an energetic, enthusiastic, fun professor who was extremely passionate about Earth Science and teaching it.

-Among his students, he is known for his use of crossword puzzles and other fun handouts that he passes out after his lecture as homework.
+Among his students, he is known for his use of crossword puzzles and other fun handouts that he passes out after his lecture.
 When he first told us about these crossword puzzles, I remember thinking about how unique the practice is.
 He had told us that if we decided that the crosswords and handouts were not helpful after our first exam, he would stop giving them to us.
 After quite a successful first exam as a class, we were eager to keep the handouts; especially the crosswords.

 “Learning is seeing, listening, and writing,” he says.
 “That’s why the crossword is the important one of them all!”